 It is impossible for a man and woman to become one flesh when one of them is married to more than one spouse.

 While polygamous marriages are recorded in the Bible, one should not conclude that God approved of them.
 The Bible records deeds of wickedness as well as righteousness.
-At no time does God give approval of multiple spouses.
+At no time does God give approval for multiple spouses.
 In fact, from the beginning God intended for marriage to be between one man and one woman.
 In the Old Testament, God prohibited kings from having multiple wives, and in the New Testament He prohibited church leaders from having multiple wives.
 One should not conclude that God approves of multiple husbands either.
-Kings and elders are to be examples for others to follow (Deut.
-17:15-17; Heb.
-13:7; 1 Pet.
-5:3).
+Kings and elders are to be examples for others to follow (Deuteronomy 17:15-17; Hebrews 13:7; 1 Peter 5:3).
 God’s pattern for the family is monogamous marriages.

 Jeffrey Tigay.
 Deuteronomy, The JPS Torah Commentary.
 Jewish Publication Society.
 1996. p.
 167.